Banditas231/Custom-Quests/README.md

-All files what i use on my server.
+**All files that I use on my server.**

-Hello here is my Expansion Quests for Chernogorsk map , Some Quests requeres mods for loot/eAI Loadouts.
+**Hello, here are my Expansion Quests for the Chernogorsk map.**

-Mods:
+Some quests require mods for loot/eAI loadouts.

-@MMG - Mightys Military Gear @SNAFU Weapons @Hunter Mega Pack But also you can change loot for what you like.
+**Mods:** @MMG - Mighty's Military Gear, @SNAFU Weapons, @Hunter Mega Pack.
+But you can also change the loot to whatever you like.

-Also change NPC Loadouts for what you use.
-Every thing is in the forlders, so just simply add what you like.
+Also, change the NPC loadouts to match what you use.
+Everything is in the folders, so just add what you like.

-That's it .
-You done, congratulation now you have the Banditas colection of the Quests for your server.
-I hope you like this ...
-Some quests I found on internet and fixed/updated.
-Other quests is eddited by (Banditas231)
+That's it.
+You're done!
+Congratulations, you now have the Banditas collection of quests for your server.
+I hope you like it...
+Some quests I found on the internet and fixed/updated.
+Other quests were edited by (Banditas231).

+**New quests added:**
-New quests added: Hunt animals and another for killing eAi.
-You need change reward for your likings
+Hunt animals and another for killing eAI.

-Added Loadouts.
+You need to change the rewards to your liking.

+**Added Loadouts.**

 # I keep my files updated, so people can use correct and working files.